phrafsanjani/phrafsanjani.github.io/index.md

 which led me to collaborate on a research manuscript on mathematical statistics and a book on statistical inquiry.
 My research interests lie at the intersection of statistics and molecular biology, with a focus on developing and analyzing computational tools for omics data.

-In the next few sections, I share my academic focus along with some other nerdy and geeky interests!

 ## Research Interests

 ### Computational Biology and Bioinformatics